zetamarkets/sdk/README.md

 This is *almost* how often the SDK will call `await client.updateState()`, which is the manual way of polling user state.

 There is a timer that on default fires every 2 seconds, checking the last poll timestamp.
-If time greater than client.pollInterval has elapsed, it will poll.
+If time greater than client.pollInterval has elapsed or there is a pending update, it will poll.

+Pending update refers to a margin account websocket change callback.
+(The SDK subscribes to user `MarginAccount` on `Client.load`.)

 This will do multiple things (`client.updateState()`):
 1. Fetch user margin account (`client.marginAccount`).